kianmeng/zotonic_ssl/README.md

 ok = zotonic_ssl_dhfile:ensure_dhfile("path/to/myfile.dh", ffdhe2048).
 ```

-Or, if no check on the existance of a valid DH file is needed:
+Or, if no check on the existence of a valid DH file is needed:

 ```erlang
 ok = zotonic_ssl_dhfile:write_dhfile("path/to/myfile.dh").